Lesson Overview

 A heading is just a cell that sits on top of a column or at the beginning of a row, although you can technically add heading cells anywhere in your table.
 You can add a row or column heading by using the <th> (Table Header) element instead of the <td> element for a cell.
 The <th> element's content is automatically centered and displayed in a bold font, but you can customize this later with CSS.

-Here is the earlier example with row and column headings added:
+Here is an example of a table with both row and column headings:

 See the Pen Basic Table Example 1b by Wendi Jollymore (@ProfWendi) on CodePen.